• About Us

 With the return and rise of so-called patriotic hacktivist collectives, including nation states masquerading as Islamic hacktivist brands, there is a growing need to introduce more rigor to attribution, because the involvement of these hacktivist collectives with unclear origins and players often have unanticipated impact have on the daily geopolitical mix.

-While most cyber threat intelligence involves collection and analysis of forensic and observed anomalous or malicious activity, manipulating hacktivist propaganda content creates a privileged moment to collect unique cyber behavioral threat information.
+While most cyber threat intelligence involves collection and analysis of forensic and observed anomalous or malicious activity, a Threat intelligence company manipulating hacktivist propaganda content creates a privileged moment to collect unique cyber behavioral threat information.

 Hacktivist propaganda content is generally created to masquerade as a hacktivist collective, or to promote genuine hacktivist branding or reputation.